dd32/td-gh-ex/README.txt

 == Description ==

 Albar is a responsive multipurpose Wordpress theme.
-You can use Albar to build a business website, portfolio website, online store or a simple blogging website which adapts nicely to all devices.
+You can use Albar to build a business website, portfolio website, online shop or a simple blogging website which adapts nicely to all devices.
 We've integrated with some powerful plugins like SiteOrigin's Page Builder, WooCommerce, Contact Form 7 and more.
+Simply turn Albar into an eCommerce store by installing WooCommerce and start selling online in no time.
+Along with our different page templates we offer and SiteOrigin's easy drag and drop Page Builder you can simply build any page layout you like.
+Download Albar now and see if you like it!

 == License ==